sanjaykumarverma01/Simplifii/README.md

 ~~Infollion-Register-Page is a full-stack app that uses real-time OTP verification via email.
 It utilizes Nodemailer and Mailgen to accomplish this.~~

+Infollion-Register-Page uses OTP verification.
+OTP will be last 6 digit of mobile number.

 ## Tech Stack

 **Client:** React JS